-- locate on or establish primary access to the classification of road a road classified159 within the District Plan road hierarchy as160 best able to accommodate the level and type of traffic generated; - 2. provide safe entry and exit for vehicles to and from a site to a road without compromising the safety or efficiency of the road corridor or rail corridor; - 3. where a site has two or more road frontages, provide access from the classification of road within the District Plan road hierarchy best able to accommodate the level and type of traffic generated; - 4. provide safe and efficient access, including ease of access by service and emergency service vehicles; and - provide facilities for safe active transport, including through marked onroad cycle lanes, separated cycle lane, sealed road shoulders with sufficient width to safely accommodate cyclists, off-road formed cycle paths, cycling end-of-journey facilities for staff, shared use path and footpaths.
-TRAN-P5 High traffic generating activities Manage the adverse effects of high traffic generating activities on the transport system according to the extent that they: generate additional vehicle movements beyond what the existing road design can safely or efficiently accommodate or what the classification of the road within the District Plan road hierarchy intends to accommodate: 2. are accessible by a range of transport modes and encourage public and
+- 1. locate on or establish primary access to the classification of road a road classified within the District Plan road hierarchy as 10 best able to accommodate the level and type of traffic generated: - 2. provide safe entry and exit for vehicles to and from a site to a road without compromising the safety or efficiency of the road corridor or rail corridor; - 3. where a site has two or more road frontages, provide access from the classification of road within the District Plan road hierarchy best able to accommodate the level and type of traffic generated; - 4. provide safe and efficient access, including ease of access by service and emergency service vehicles; and - 5. provide facilities for safe active transport, including through marked onroad cycle lanes, separated cycle lane, sealed road shoulders with sufficient width to safely accommodate cyclists, off-road formed cycle paths, cycling end-of-journey facilities for staff, shared use path and footpaths.

+TRAN-P5 High traffic generating activities

+Manage the adverse effects of high traffic generating activities on the transport system according to the extent that they:

+1. generate additional equivalent car vehicle 11 movements beyond what the existing road design can safely or efficiently accommodate or what the classification of the road within the District Plan road hierarchy intends to accommodate:

+7 ECAN [316.31]

-158 Canterbury Regional Council [316.31]
+8 Canterbury Regional Council [316.31]

-157 ECAN [316.31]